DavidCamejo/wp-whatsapp-api/README.md

 - **Product Sync**: Synchronize WooCommerce products with WhatsApp catalogs
 - **Order Processing**: Process orders received through WhatsApp
 - **Message Templates**: Configure and manage message templates
+- **Safe JWT Tokens**: URL-safe token generation for secure transmission in URLs and headers
 - **Admin Dashboard**: Comprehensive admin interface for configuration and monitoring
 - **Frontend Admin Panel**: Access plugin settings from the frontend using a shortcode
 - **Vendor Dashboard**: Dedicated interface for vendors to manage their WhatsApp integration